 Tax-Credits & Incentives

-: As of January 1, 2014, there is no federal tax credit for the purchase of a wood or pellet stove or boiler.
-For more information about attempts to extend the tax credit, click here
+: Congress extended the $300 federal tax credit for the purchase of a wood or pellet stove or boiler in 2014.
+For more information about how to claim the tax credit, click here

 2012 & 2013 - $300 tax credit for wood and pellet biomass heaters